kappter/kappquiz/README.markdown

 ### Installation
 1. Visit the repository at [https://github.com/kappter/kappquiz](https://github.com/kappter/kappquiz).
-2. Ensure the files (`index.html`, `styles.css`, `script.js`) are present in the `kappquiz` directory.
+2. Ensure the files (`index.html`, `styles.css`, `script.js`) are present in the root directory.
-3. GitHub Pages is already enabled; access the live app at [https://kappter.github.io/kappquiz/](https://kappter.github.io/kappquiz/).
+3. GitHub Pages is already enabled; access the live app at [https://kappter.github.io/](https://kappter.github.io/).

 ### Usage
-- **Teacher Mode**: Navigate to [https://kappter.github.io/kappquiz/?mode=teacher](https://kappter.github.io/kappquiz/?mode=teacher), upload a CSV file (e.g., `term,definition,strand\nAlgorithm,A step-by-step procedure,01-01`), and the vocab set will be available for students.
+- **Teacher Mode**: Navigate to [https://kappter.github.io/?mode=teacher](https://kappter.github.io/?mode=teacher), upload a CSV file (e.g., `term,definition,strand\nCamera,A device used to capture video,02-01`), and the vocab set will be available for students.
-- **Student Mode**: Go to [https://kappter.github.io/kappquiz/](https://kappter.github.io/kappquiz/), select a vocab set, answer the questions, and generate a report at the end.
+- **Student Mode**: Go to [https://kappter.github.io/](https://kappter.github.io/), select a vocab set, answer the questions, and generate a report at the end.

 ## File Structure
 ```
-kappquiz/
+/kappquiz
+├── uploads/           # Directory for sample CSV files (used in local server setup, not on GitHub Pages)
+│   ├── sample_vocab.csv
+│   ├── utah_video_production_terms.csv
 ├── index.html         # Main HTML structure
+├── script.js          # JavaScript logic and PapaParse for CSV handling
+├── server.js          # Node.js server (used in local setup, not on GitHub Pages)
 ├── styles.css         # CSS for styling
-├── script.js         # JavaScript logic and PapaParse for CSV handling
-└── README.md         # This file
+└── README.markdown    # This file
 ```

 ## Contributing